cheraghiam/python_project/README.md

 2. Make sure Python 3 is installed on your system.
 3. Run the script using the terminal:

+🎓 Educational Goals
+This project is great for:

+Practicing functions, if-else, and input/output

+Learning how to organize code for reusability

+Understanding how __name__ == "__main__" works

+🧠 License
+This project is open source and free to use under the MIT License.

 ```bash
 python calculator.py